 First proceeds of motor vehicle base tax to District Capital Outlay and Debt Service Trust Fund (Constitution, Art.
 XII, Sec.
-9(d), with the remaining distributed to the State Transportation Trust Fund and General Revenue; mobile home licenses to local governments except for \$1.50 per tag which goes to the General Revenue Fund; \$1.50 to Highway Safety Operating TF (HSOTF) to repay costs of the retroreflective tag feature: \$1.25 to the HSOTF to cover the costs of the Florida Real Time Vehicle Information System; \$3.00 to the HSOTF to cover the cost of decals; \$1.00 for the Air Pollution Control Trust Fund; \$1.50 for the Transportation Disadvantaged Trust Fund; \$2.50 motorcycle safety education fee for deposit into the Highway Safety Operating Trust Fund; \$.10 per motor vehicle and moped registration for deposit into the Emergency Medical Service Trust Fund; \$1.00 surcharge on each annual motor vehicle registration (except mobile homes) for deposit into the State Agency Law Enforcement Radio System Trust Fund; \$4.00 motor vehicle license surcharge on each annual motor vehicle registration except mobile homes, half to be deposited into the State Transportation Trust Fund and half to GR; \$2.80 motor vehicle license replacement fee on each annual motor vehicle registration except mobile homes for deposit into the Highway Safety Operating Trust Fund; \$5.50 surcharge on each annual motor vehicle registration except mobile homes to be deposited as follows: \$4.50 into the General Revenue Fund and \$1.00 into the Grants and Donations Trust Fund in the Department of Juvenile Justice to fund the community juvenile justice partnership grants program; \$1.00 to the Mobile Home Relocation TF and only charged on mobile home registrations.
+9(d), with the remaining distributed to the State Transportation Trust Fund and General Revenue; mobile home licenses to local governments except for \$1.50 per tag which goes to the General Revenue Fund; \$1.50 to repay costs of the retro-reflective tag feature (of that amount, \$1 shall be deposited into the General Revenue Fund and 50 cents shall be deposited into the Highway Safety Operating Trust Fund); \$1.25 to the HSOTF to cover the costs of the Florida Real Time Vehicle Information System; \$3.00 to the HSOTF to cover the cost of decals; \$1.00 for the Air Pollution Control Trust Fund; \$1.50 for the Transportation Disadvantaged Trust Fund; \$2.50 motorcycle safety education fee for deposit into the Highway Safety Operating Trust Fund; \$.10 per motor vehicle and moped registration for deposit into the Emergency Medical Service Trust Fund; \$1.00 surcharge on each annual motor vehicle registration (except mobile homes) for deposit into the State Agency Law Enforcement Radio System Trust Fund; \$4.00 motor vehicle license surcharge on each annual motor vehicle registration except mobile homes, half to be deposited into the State Transportation Trust Fund and half to GR; \$2.80 motor vehicle license replacement fee on each annual motor vehicle registration except mobile homes for deposit into the Highway Safety Operating Trust Fund; \$5.50 surcharge on each annual motor vehicle registration except mobile homes to be deposited as follows: \$4.50 into the General Revenue Fund and \$1.00 into the Grants and Donations Trust Fund in the Department of Juvenile Justice to fund the community juvenile justice partnership grants program; \$1.00 to the Mobile Home Relocation TF and only charged on mobile home registrations.